 - User definable sensitivity from 5mm to 10 meters in one event or time based accumulative

 - Sensor sensitivity from .1 degree to 360 degree pitch, yaw or roll

-IP68 fully submersible sensor and IP65 site controller
+- IP68 fully submersible sensor and IP65 Node

-Ultra low voltage 3.3V and fully solar powered with battery backup
+- Ultra low voltage for extended battery life and solar backup for Node

 The product is constructed to military standards and utilizes the highest grade electronics.
 However, the best technology can experience mechanical and electrical failure.

 In light of the critical early warning role in detection of landslides, washouts and structural health monitoring, EarthSub has a number of levels of “heartbeat” to ensure it’s connectivity and functional state.
 If a sensor loses contact with a site controller an alarm is triggered.
 If a site controller loses contact with the server software applications a further alarm is initiated to allow service personnel to check the installation.